What is the current price / NAV of HSBC Midcap Fund-Reg(IDCW)?

 What is the AUM of HSBC Midcap Fund-Reg(IDCW)?

-The expense ratio of HSBC Midcap Fund-Reg(IDCW) Plan is 1.71 as of 5th December 2025.What is the alpha ratio of HSBC Midcap Fund-Reg(IDCW)?
+The expense ratio of HSBC Midcap Fund-Reg(IDCW) Plan is 1.72 as of 2nd March 2026.What is the alpha ratio of HSBC Midcap Fund-Reg(IDCW)?

 Alpha is the excess return of a fund compared to its expected return, based on its beta and the risk-free rate.
 Positive alpha indicates that the fund has outperformed its expected return, while negative alpha suggests underperformance.